shaddow1201/CredentialVerify/README.md

     import with seed phrase "delay film punch stool adult expect bulb grab clinic lawsuit clown amused"
     1. change the network to Private Network, set port to: 8545
     2. This will set account[0] for you. (original credentialOrg added to contract)
-    3. copy the secret key for account[1] from the ganache-cli window, and add into MetaMask, (will be added in testing)

 4. Compile truffle
 Compile the project in standard manner from the directory where the files are located.